isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-05-Second-Reading-Speech-by-2M-Edwin-Tong-on-International-Arbitration-Amendment-Bill.md

 {:start="50"}
 50. Sir, in summary, this Bill will:

-<br>a.	strengthen our international arbitration framework,
+a.	strengthen our international arbitration framework,
 <br>b.	it keeps us up to date, and
 <br>c.	will ensure that Singapore remains an attractive venue for international arbitrations.